What’s the Difference Between ISO 27001:2022 and ISO 27001:2013?

 What should I do next?

-- A gap assessment in 2023: Our experts can complete a gap/readiness assessment to map your existing controls to the newly revised standard and determine what changes your company will need to make to achieve certification under the new version of the standard.
+- Conduct a gap assessment: An audit team can map your existing controls to the newly revised standard and determine what changes your company will need to make to achieve certification under the new version of the standard.

-- Implement new controls throughout 2023: Once that assessment is complete, we recommend focusing on implementing new standards throughout 2023.
+- Implement new controls: Once that assessment is complete, we recommend focusing on implementing new standards that align with ISO 27001:2022.